Deveo/ember-emojione/README.md

 The easiest solution for PNG sprites is to use the `zoom` CSS property, but it doesn't work in Firefox.

 For a [cross-browser](http://caniuse.com/#feat=transforms2d) solution, use the code below.
-It is a Sass mixin; if you're not using Sass, you'll have to write your own version.
+It is a Sass mixin; if you're not using Sass, you can compile it on [SassMeister](http://www.sassmeister.com/gist/693e21a1d198033836f64c3997b5c54e).
 The trick is to scale the emoji via CSS transform, then apply negative margins to remove extra whitespace.

 ```scss
 @mixin emojione-size ($target-size, $original-size: 64px) {